-In Japan, siomai contains rice and seasoned with sugar, rice wine and soy sauce.
-They are also not considered as a finger food and the dumplings are much larger than what you will find in the Philippines.
-Anyway, siomai have many variations across the word.
+Siomaoi or shumai is usually made from ground pork, shrimp, mushroom, and onion.
+Some dim sum like sharks fin have vegetables like green peas.
+In some restaurants, siomai is wrapped in edible seaweed.
+In Japan, siomai contains rice and seasoned with sugar, rice wine, and soy sauce.
+They are also not considered as a finger food.
+The dumplings are much larger than what you the local vendors sell in the Philippines.
+Anyway, siomai have many variations across the world.
 So, don’t be surprised to find a siomai filled with many vegetables or minced fish.
-Siomai are best eaten as appetizer, snack, light lunch or dinner.
+Siomai is best eaten as an appetizer, snack, light lunch or dinner.

 My version of Siomai is very similar to many siomai recipes online.
-If you have other siomai recipe, please let me know.
+If you have other siomai recipes, please let me know.
 I love trying other recipes and hearing from my readers.
 Let me know what you think about this siomai recipe.

-- Ground Pork
+- 1/2 Kilo Ground Pork

-- Onion, minced
+- 1 Piece Onion, minced

-- Salt and pepper
+- Salt and pepper to taste

 - Get one wrapper and fill the center with the pork mixture.
 Fold up the sides till the meat covered in wrapper.
 Repeat the process with the rest of the wrapper.

-Steamed the siomai for 20 minutes or till done.
+- Steamed the siomai for 20 minutes or till done.

-Serve with calamansi and chili sauce.
+- Serve with calamansi and chili sauce.
 Enjoy!